syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StepLine.md

 # Step Line Chart in .NET MAUI Chart

 Step line chart is used to display the data showing changes in values over time by connecting points on plots with a combination of horizontal and vertical lines.
-And it's used to when it necessary to highlight the irregularity changes.
+And it's used when it is necessary to highlight the irregularity changes.
 It appears to be steps.

 ## Step Line Chart

-To render the Step line chart, create an instance of [StepLineSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
+To render the Step line chart, create an instance of the [StepLineSeries](), and add it to the  [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).

 N> The cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.